sanjayatb/taxi-booking-system/README.md

 # super-taxi-api
-Simple rest api for taxi booking
+Simple rest api example for taxi booking

 ### Problem statement
 Implement a simple taxi booking system in a 2D grid world with the following criteria: